jtladner/Courses/PracticalComputing/Fall_2018/Hackathons/Round1/Suarez-Esquivel_SNPs/readme.md

   bit the coding.
 If needed, we could use some regex to change the input file previously.
 - The names of the genomes are varied, as some come from databases.
 The genomes that we sequenced are identified with the sequencing lane, for example "11502_1#17".
 The symbol "#" usually is confusing.
-Also, numbers and letter combinations are used for the public databases genomes.
+Also, numbers and letters combinations are used for the public databases genomes.